 Festival Accessibility Resources

-Verbal description and tactile tours of the three programs will also be offered for visitors who are blind or have low vision on Saturday, June 30 at 1:00 p.m. and Friday, July 6 at 3:00 p.m.
-Reservations can be made by emailing firstname.lastname@example.org or by calling (202) 633-2921.
+Verbal description and tactile tours of the three programs will be offered for visitors who are blind or have low vision on Saturday, June 29, at 1:00 p.m. and Friday, July 5, at 1:00 p.m.
+Reservations can be made by emailing the Smithsonian Accessibility Program at firstname.lastname@example.org or by calling 202-633-2921.

-A number of other accessibility resources are available daily at the information booths and the Volunteer tent, which is located in the Festival Services area next to the Smithsonian Metro station.
-Audio versions of the Festival guide and large print copies of the schedule and food concession menus are available at both locations.
-Visit the Volunteer tent to request additional ASL interpreter services or borrow a wheelchair for the day.
-To request any other access services not mentioned above, please call (202) 633-2921 (voice) or (202) 633-4353 (TTY), or email email@example.com.
+A number of other accessibility resources will be available daily at the information booths and the Volunteer tent, which is located in the Festival Services area next to the Smithsonian Metro station.
+Large print copies of the Festival schedule and food concession menus will be available at both locations.
+An audio version of the Festival schedule is available online at si.edu/accessibility.
+Visit the Volunteer tent to request specific ASL interpreter services or borrow a wheelchair for the day.
+To request any other access services not mentioned above, please call (202) 633-2921 or email email@example.com.